To uninstall Connectware use the helm uninstall command on your Connectware on Kubernetes installation:

 Code-Sprache: YAML (yaml)

-kubectl get pod -lapp=broker -o name | xargs -I % kubectl exec % -- vmq-admin cluster show
+or higher, but same number on both sides of the slash)kubectl get pod -lapp=broker -o name | xargs -I % kubectl exec % -- vmq-admin cluster show

 Code-Sprache: YAML (yaml)